If you have ever considered what species to get as your first pet turtle, then look no further than the fascinating wood turtle.

 Often times in nature you don’t get to choose what you eat.
 This is definitely true for the wood turtle, who can be opportunistic eaters.

 That said, as they grow older they tend to be more herbivorous.
 Their diet generally consists of munching on various plants, leaves and wild fruits and vegetables.
+If you have a pet wood turtle, I recommend feeding them this vegetable mix.

 They can also be found hunting for insects, slugs, snails, tadpoles, and worms as well.
 They really seem to enjoy any type of slow-moving, muddy or gravely type of freshwater.